Mono- vs. poly-therapy by fetal precursor cell transplantation

 Undoubtedly, we are dealing with an ‘empirical science’ here, based on observation of hundreds of thousands of patients by experienced physicians over many decades.
 But the foundation of this intellectual process have been solid scientific facts about the structure and function of the living body.
 At the same time we have to be humble and acknowledge that the field of the fetal precursor cell transplantation is at the ‘beginning of the road’.

 There are two schools of thought in fetal precursor cell transplantation today.
 The classical school, followed by the author, and developed originally by the founders of cell therapy in Germany and USSR, calls for an implantation of cell transplants of all those organs and tissues that have been damaged or malfunction as a result of a disease(s) of a particular patient.
-Only in a very early stage of a disease is an implantation of only one fetal precursor cell transplant of a primarily damaged organ or tissue (so called ‘monotherapy’) sufficient to repair the damage.
-The recent Anglophone school of thought has called for ‘monotherapy’ in every case, but lately the need to co-transplant other cell transplants along with the primary one has been discussed in the U.S. as well.
+Only at a very early stage of a disease is an implantation of only one fetal precursor cell transplant of a primarily damaged organ or tissue (so called ‘monotherapy’) sufficient to repair the damage.
+The recent Anglophone school of thought has called for ‘monotherapy’ in every case, but lately the need to co-transplant other fetal cell transplants along with the primary one has been discussed in the U.S. as well.

 Hypothalamus-pituitary system participates closely in the regulation of insulin secretion.
 Stress increases the activity of this system, and that applies to the metabolic derangement of decompensated IDDM as well.
 IDDM-induced pathological responses of hypothalamus-pituitary system cause changes in the secretion of hypothalamic release factors and pituitary tropic hormones, that in turn lead to hormonal changes in the periphery, and those trigger further metabolic dysfunction, and the vitious circle is closed.
-On the basis of the above a theory on the pathogenesis of diabetic angiopathies has evolved: DM-induced abnormal carbohydrate and lipid metabolism triggers a stress reaction, that includes sudden severe changes of level of various hormones, and such hormonal changes cause a damage to blood vessels over a long time.
+On the basis of the above a theory on the pathogenesis of diabetic angiopathies has evolved: DM-induced abnormal carbohydrate and lipid metabolism triggers a stress reaction, that includes sudden severe changes of levels of various hormones, and such hormonal changes cause a damage to blood vessels over a long time.
 Abnormal utilization of glucose by the cells of an organism leads to a compensatory increased activity of hypothalamus – pituitary - adrenal axis, as a result of which there is an increased secretion of insulin antagonists: glucagon, somatotropin, cortisol, and other contra-insulin hormones, all of which play a role in the mechanism of development of secondary complications of diabetes mellitus.
 VI.BIBLIOGRAPHY [138, 139, 140].

 This theory appears more logical and correct than the newer one implicating a lack of C-peptide as the cause of microangiopathic complications of IDDM, because it is based on well-known facts of physiology, while no one has proved that C-peptide has any physiologic function in the body yet.
 VI.BIBLIOGRAPHY [67, 149] The recently proposed and tried addition of C-peptide to insulin as a treatment of diabetic microangiopathy does not seem logical.
-There probably are some other factors in the various cells of the Langerhans islets of pancreas that may play a part in the development of diabetic microangiopathy but to try to isolate them and use them as a part of treatment seems implausible.
+There probably are some other factors in the various cells of the Langerhans islets of pancreas that may play a part in the development of diabetic microangiopathy, but to try to isolate them and use them as a part of treatment seems implausible.

 Another leading theory proclaims that the extensive irreversible damage of organism and development of secondary lesions after years, or decades, of disturbed metabolism in diabetes mellitus relates largely to the severity and chronicity of hyperglycaemia.
 It has been the basis of the DCCT approach to the treatment of DM.
 NIH statistics of 50% decrease of incidence of microangiopathic complications of IDDM appear convincing, but not so to many U.S. practicing diabetologists.
 Besides that the rigid maintenance of blood sugar level bordering on hypoglycemia makes the everyday living very hard for the patients.